AttePiltonen/architectural_classifier/README.md

 # architectural_classifier
-In this repository I will build and experiment with an image classification algorithm and train it to recognize different architectural styles
+In this repository I will build and experiment with an image classification algorithm trained to recognize a variety of architectural styles.